 Throughout 2020, Valuer published monthly reports dedicated to the Sustainable Development Goals, called “SDG Forecast by Valuer.”
-Emphasizing the importance of technological innovation for achieving corporate sustainability, each report focused on one sustainable development goals and included data from the Valuer AI platform, market analysis, trending technologies, relevant startups, and much more.
+Emphasizing the importance of innovative technology for achieving corporate sustainability.
+Each report focused on one sustainable development goals and included data from the Valuer AI platform, market analysis, sustainable technology, relevant startups, and much more.

 our key takeaways

 To conclude the series, we created a publication that aims to sum up the previous reports’ highlights by bringing together ten of what we believe to be the most crucial and trending innovation featured in the 2020 forecasts.

 Similar to the regular issues, the year-in-review also features several case studies, namely the success stories of three corporations (Engie, Grundfos, Wärtsilä) and three startups whose sustainable technology is relevant to the SDGs (Circular IQ, Sufresca, Fsight).

 The full version of the SDG Roundup Forecast report includes six case studies that take an in-depth look at three large companies and three startups.
 To provide more inspiration, this blog post lists additional startups, corporations, NGOs, and governments that work toward achieving the UN goals.